BobLiterman/Carya_SISRS_SNPs/README.md

 | xlc_3        | Study       | Hybrid                | Specimen        | 42,975,150       | 25.4%                       |
 | xlc_4        | Study       | Hybrid                | Specimen        | 47,965,052       | 28.4%                       |
 | xnuss_1      | Study       | Hybrid                | Specimen        | 29,001,395       | 17.1%                       |

+### 05) **Identifying species-informative SNPs**
+In order to classify our study specimens, we first needed to generate a set of species-identifying SNPs from the Companion data.
+To do this, after SISRS mapping,